Vonaclast/JavaLearning/README.md

 When uploading codes, everyone must have his own folder.

-Please create your own folder called (your name) in which you will upload all of your files.
+Please create your own folder called "your name" in which you will upload all of your files.

 https://i.stack.imgur.com/9Ifmj.gif